Overview

 For the AP Exam…

-Angular momentum is arguably the most misunderstood concept on the AP Physics 1 Exam.
-Here are a couple of tips:
+Angular momentum is one the most missed concept on the AP Physics 1 Exam.
+Here are a couple of things to look out for:

 1. Use conservation of angular momentum separately from conservation of linear momentum